mikaolmes/mikaolmes/README.md

 Hello, I am Mika Olmes and im currently a student at BBB and Kantonsschule Baden.

 I'm currently working on a Website for my Personal Portfolio. <br>
-I'm also working on a Website for a Task Manager with ASP.NET.
+I'm also working on a Website for a Task Manager with ASP.NET. <br>
 I'm currently learning <strong>Python</strong>, <strong>Types of encryption</strong> and <strong>Develop Software using agile Methods</strong>.

 ## My Languages: